ryanwhowe/php-binarytranscoder/README.md

 The best use case for the class is to have it be a resource of another class that has control over the array that will be encoded and decoded into.

-## Future
-Here are some additional plans that I am working on any may appear in future releases.
-### todo
-- [X] Additional testing for instantiation
-- [X] Complete documentation on class methods
-- [X] Workout bitwise operations to make searches easier/possible/maybe :-/
-- [X] Additional test cases

-### Release 2.0.0 To Do
-- [X] Allow for null values when new key items have been added
-- [ ] Allow for an option to allow fewer keys than boolean values to be decoded, just dump the values for the missing array keys